steedos/steedos-platform/docs/objectql/connection.md

 Your interaction with the database is only possible once you setup a connection.
 ObjectQL's `Connection` does not setup a database connection as it might seem, instead it sets up a connection pool.
-If you are interested in a real database connection, then refer to `QueryRunner` documentation.
-Each instance of `QueryRunner` is a separate isolated database connection.
 Connection pool setup is established once `connect` method of the `Connection` is called.
 `connect` method is called automatically if you setup your connection using `createConnection` function.
 Disconnection (closing all connections in the pool) is made when `close` is called.